Delaware Medical Orders for Scope of Treatment (DMOST)

 The DMOST form is based on communication between the patient/resident, Health Care Agent or other designated decision-maker and health care professionals that ensures informed medical decision-making.

 Honoring patient preferences is a critical element in providing quality end-of-life care.
-To enable physicians and other healthcare providers to discuss and convey a patient’s wishes regarding cardiopulmonary resuscitation (CPR) and life-sustaining treatment, the Delaware is working to create statute and regulations that can be used statewide by healthcare providers and facilities as the legal equivalent of an inpatient Do Not Resuscitate (DNR) form.
+To enable physicians and other health care providers to discuss and convey a patient’s wishes regarding cardiopulmonary resuscitation (CPR) and life-sustaining treatment, this coalition is working to implement and improve the statute and regulations that were developed to be used statewide by health care providers and facilities as the legal equivalent of an inpatient Do Not Resuscitate (DNR) form.